 In addition, when the party making the offer indicates specific conditions for acceptance, the other party has to accept under those conditions to create a contract.
 For example, if the offeror tells the offeree, “Call me by Saturday with your response,” accepting on Sunday does not create a contract.

 There are different ways to enter into an agreement with another party.
 Signing on a line isn't the only way to accept a contract.
 Understanding what constitutes acceptance and what doesn't can help you recognize when you're part of a valid agreement.
 If you're not sure, you should ask for clarification before agreeing to any terms and conditions.

 If you need help with accepting a contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.